nutpantz/debian-12-update-script/README.md

 my crazy script to update debian 12

 i have no idea what it does so if you use it it might blow oyur system

+ i have it my home directory and run it with ./myupdate.sh